tyleha/beneathdata/content/3 - Latitude Data.md

 ## Map of Flights Taken

-If you haven't already figured it out, I really _liked_ Google Latitude.
-One thing Latitude attempted was to track all your plane flights.
-I'd say their algorithm caught about 90% of the flights I took, but never gave me the ability to visualize them.
+If you haven't already figured it out, I _really_ liked Google Latitude.
+One thing Latitude attempted was to track all your instances of flights.
+I'd say their algorithm caught about 90% of the flights I took, but it never gave me the ability to visualize them on a map.
 Always bummed me out!

 But now, armed with our raw location data and Pandas, we should be able to meet and even exceed Latitude's attempts to identify flights.
-The basic algorithm seems pretty simple - "if speed is greater than ~200kph, you're flying" because honestly, when else are you going that fast?
+The basic algorithm seems pretty simple - "if speed is greater than ~300kph, you're flying" because honestly, when else are you going that fast?
 But there are problems with that approach:

 1. **GPS location can be inaccurate.** Take a peek at the `accuracy` field in your Data Frame.
 Not always spot-on.
 We could filter out inaccurate data points, but GPS doesn't have to be that far off to break our criteria.
 Think about it - if we're sampling location once per minute then all it would take is to be off by 200kph/60min or 3.3 km (~2 miles) and your algorithm would think you were flying!
 Looking through my location history, this  happens a few times per week.
 So we'll have to address this concern in the algo.
 2. **Your phone collects GPS data mid-flight.** This one caught me off guard.
 When I fly, I activate "airplane mode" which, as far as I could tell, deactivated wifi/cellular data/GPS.
 Turns out?
 It only deactivates the first two.
 Consequently, during a given flight, my phone will occasionally collect an (accurate!) location in mid-flight.
 If we're not careful, our algorithm could interpret each of these datapoints as a layover, and break our single flight into many small ones.
 That's no good.